StevenVuong/medi_me/readme.md

 ### TODO

-- Improve dictionary of doctors search
+- Full list of medical specialists
-- Include some information on the doctors for it to be useful; filters on location, language, etc.
+  - Write up their descriptions somewhere to query
+  - Find a way to map them to medical specialists

-  - Gather more information on doctors; find a thesaurus of medical specialists
+- Gather more information on medical specialists to be useful
-  - Play with Elasticsearch querying
+  - Filters on location, language, price, reviews, complaints, news, etc..